 A great one to ask if you know the company is planning some major change.
 Allows you to show off your research.
 Alternatively you could ask, “what are your priorities for the team over the next year”?

 In summary, it’s important to put thought into which questions you’re going to ask before the interview.
 There’s no harm in over-preparing, and having a longer list – many of them will likely be answered throughout the interview.
-That way you won’t be left with nothing to ask when you hear that final question: “Do you have any questions for me/us?”Posted almost 4 years ago
+That way you won’t be left with nothing to ask when you hear that final question: “Do you have any questions for me/us?”Posted about 4 years ago